justinmahar/articulate-nlg/README.md

 ## Overview

-This section will contain an overview so people can have a high-level understanding of the project.
+This package allows you to define personas that have a vocabulary which define how to generate varying, coherent text.

 ### Features include: